tytydraco/yessleep/out/WARNING_Never_make_a_deal_with_the_devil_on_the_deep_web_He_keeps_raising_his_price.md

 I was so caught up in my joy that I completely forgot about the due date.

-My clients, home life, and daily routine made me lose track of the exact day the pact was supposed to end.
-I only realized it had expired when things started to change suddenly.
+My clients, home life, and daily routine made me lose track of the exact day the pact was supposed to end, and I only realized it had expired when things started to change suddenly.

 Overnight, my wife stopped looking at me with love and began to look at me with contempt, as if she wondered why she had married me.